Sonu0Sharma/Github_Graph_Automation/README.md

 ### 5. Ethical and Moral Use

 **Ethical Use Message**:
+This Project is for educational purpose only !
 This project is intended to be used responsibly and ethically, aligning with values of integrity, transparency, and respect for privacy.
 All users and contributors should follow these guidelines:

 - **Respect Privacy**: Do not use this tool to gather unauthorized personal data.
 Ensure user consent and compliance with privacy regulations when applicable.